chenmingming/ComQualityMetric/README.md

 Authors: Mingming Chen (email: mileschen2008@gmail.com).
 Collaborator: Boleslaw K. Szymanski (email: szymab@rpi.edu).

 Library for calculating a bunch of widely used community quality metrics for both disjoint and overlapping community quality metrics.
 Please refer to the ReadMe.pdf for how to run the code.
+Please kindly cite our papers when you publish your articles.

 Please email comments and suggestions to Mingming Chen via mileschen2008@gmail.com.